aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 Great! (or not so great *wink*) This means that we can now read all files in the system which can be read by the system account running the web app.
 An attacker can now try to read various configuration files that are presumably on default locations (on the file system) or other files of interest and gather as much as information to gain a foothold.

-### "/proc" structure
+## "/proc" structure

 - You can break down the entries into two major categories.
 One is **kernel (or system) information** and the other is **process specific information**.
 - The numbered directories you see are made for each process, thus containing process information.
 The number represents the process ID (PID) of each individual process.
 - The remaining directories and file-like objects contains kernel information (but there are 4 interesting exceptions which will be discussed below).
 - Another interesting fact is that `/proc` **occupies no disk space at all (or at least a very minimal amount)**, the kernel (or the system) generates the necessary information dynamically when programs access specific entries within `/proc`.
-- With the exception of a few entries, the contents of `/proc` are globally readable.
+- Except for a few entries, the contents of `/proc` are globally readable.
 But as an attacker, we only have to look at a few interesting entries.

 ![Contents of /proc](../img/proc_contents.png)